 Courtney completed her M.S. in 2015 and is currently in the third year of her PhD in Counseling Psychology at the University of Massachusetts Boston.
 Her research interests are situated at the intersection of physical and psychological health and wellbeing.
 More specifically, her areas of interest include the use of physical activity in facilitating positive mental health outcomes among children and adolescents, examining the psychosocial aspects of physical rehabilitation, and studying the role of integrated teams in promoting optimal outcomes for individuals experiencing physical and psychosocial distress.

 Kate Markgraf completed her M.S. in May 2015, describing grit in an athlete population and comparing grit level of athletes across performance tiers (e.g., NCAA Division I and NCAA Division III, etc.).
 Ms. Markgraf completed a second M.S. degree in Educational Psychology in 2016, and is currently a Counselor and Student Employment Coordinator at Cardinal Stritch University in Milwaukee, WI.
-Ms. Markgraf, a retired professional soccer player, is also an analyst for ESPN and NBC, serving as on-air talent for soccer content.
+Ms. Markgraf, a retired professional soccer player, serves as the General Manager of the United States Women’s National Soccer Team.

 KELSEY DEGRAVE, MS